mvuk/mvuk.github.io/pages/classes/classes_vehicle_operator.md

 None

-### has_comments?
+### total_complete_services

 __Description__

-Evaluates if the vehicle operator has any comments written about them.
+Return the total number of completed services the vehicle operator has taken part of.

 __Parameters__